montage0921/CSE587-Project-UsedCarPricePrediction/README.md

 # CSE587-Project-UsedCarPricePrediction

+This README.md only covers the source code for Phase I and Phase II.
+The source code for Phase III (Data Product) is located in the master branch.
+A separate README.md in the master branch provides detailed information about the folder structure and app building process.

 Predicting Used Car Market Value Using Machine Learning with Data Collected from Online Trading Platforms and Public Datasets

-Please put your team's information here. delete this message after you have done so.

 Team Number: 2
 Team Member: